osg-htc/osg-htc.github.io/_events/OSG-User-Training.md

 published: true

 excerpt: |
-    Sign up for one of our Bi Monthly OSG User Training sessions!
-New User Training is offered monthly, usually on the first Tuesday of the month, and training on various additional topics happens on the third Tuesday of the month.
+    Sign up for our upcoming Special Topics user training session on Bioinformatics Analyses on the OSPool: A BWA Example held on Tuesday, October 18th!

 start_date: 2022-10-18
 end_date: 2022-10-19